 Section 4 is intended to address introducing (originating) and carrying (executing) arrangements or jitney arrangements that involve multiple dealers.
 In such arrangements, there may be certain controls that are better directed by the originating dealer, since it is the originating dealer that has knowledge of its client and is responsible for suitability and other "know your client" obligations.
+We expect the "ultimate client" to be a third party to the originating investment dealer in all instances.

-However, the executing dealer must also have reasonable controls in place to manage the risks it incurs by executing orders for other dealers.
+The executing dealer must also have reasonable controls in_place to manage the risks it incurs by executing orders for other dealers.